FAQ for Buying Super Bowl Tickets

 What Items Can You Bring Into the Super Bowl?

-At the Super Bowl, security will be tight and fans will be required to pass through a metal detector before entering the stadium.
-Check out the full Allegiant Stadium guidelines for more information on what is permitted inside the venue.
-We’ve compiled what items and behaviors are prohibited at the venue.
+At the Super Bowl, security will be tight, and fans will be required to pass through a metal detector before entering the stadium.
+Check out the full Levi’s Stadium guidelines for more information on what is permitted inside the venue.
+We’ve compiled a list of prohibited items and behaviors at the venue.

 • Alcoholic beverages and illegal drugs or substances